jfrog/frogbot/README.md

 ```

 ### Using Frogbot with GitLab CI
-1. Add the following job to your `.gitlab-ci.yml`.
+#### How does it work?
+1. User opens a Merge Request
-1. After a new pull request is created, one of the maintainers can run the manual frogbot-scan job.
+1. A maintainer reviews the Merge Request and runs the manual frogbot-scan job

+Here's a recommended structure of frogbot-scan job in a `.gitlab-ci.yml`:
 ```yml
 frogbot-scan:
   rules: